fsantanna/dceu/doc/manual.md

 The variables `err` and `evt` have special scopes and are automatically setup in the context of [`throw`](#exceptions) and [`broadcast`](#broadcast) statements, respectively.
+Because `evt` is broadcast from arbitrary scopes, it cannot be assigned to other variables.

 `TODO: :tmp`